CHAUTAUQUA ASSOCIATION OF DISCIPLES OF CHRIST

 Week Nine: August 21 - 29, 2021

 What drives people to keep going when forces outside their control work against them?
 And what does that tell us about our humanity and hope for the future?
 We close our 2021 season looking at the resilience that emerged during a tumultuous 2020.
-From a global pandemic to the quest for racial equality, we reflect on a revealing, historic period by lifting up the stories and the lessons of those who refused to give up, give in or go away.
+From a global pandemic to the quest for racial equality, we lift up the stories and the lessons of those who refused to give up, give in or go away.

 Week Nine also welcomes the return of the Chautauqua Food Festival.